Arklow: Music

 Arklow is the title setting for Van Morrison's 1974 song "Streets of Arklow", one of eight songs he wrote on a three-week vacation back to Ireland, and featured on his album Veedon Fleece.
 The "Battle of Arklow" is a hornpipe and non-traditional set dance tune, and is often played at feiseanna and other Irish dance competitions.

 Arklow is also the home town of pop singer and former Moloko member Róisín Murphy.

 The Arklow Silver Band were featured on the track Red Hill Mining Town by U2, on their 1987 album The Joshua Tree.

 The "Arklow Music Festival" is held in the town annually.
 It was established in 1970.
 The festival lasts a week and it involves people coming to compete from all around the country.
 They compete in solo forms and group forms.

-Politics and government
+Administration

+Arklow had a board of town commissioners created under the Towns Improvement (Ireland) Act 1854.
+This was a tier of local government below that of the county.
+The town commissioners became an urban district council in the early twentieth century.
+The urban district council became a town council in 2002.
+It was abolished by the Local Government Reform Act 2014, with the powers and functions of the town council transferred to the county council.
+However, they are administered locally by Arklow Municipal District.

+The local electoral area of Arklow, which also contains the surrounding areas, elects six councillors to Wicklow County Council.

+The electoral divisions in Arklow consists of Arklow No. 1 Urban, Arklow No. 2 Urban, Arklow Rural, Aughrim, Avoca, Ballinaclash, Ballinacor, Ballinderry, Ballyarthur, Cronebane, Dunganstown South, Dunganstown West, Ennereilly, Kilballyowen, Kilbride, Kilpipe, Knockrath, and Rathdrum.

-In local government Arklow and the surrounding areas have six councillors on Wicklow County Council, representing the Arklow Municipal District.
-Arklow is part of the Wicklow constituency for national elections and referendums, and the South European Parliament constituency for European elections.
+Arklow is part of the Wicklow-Wexford constituency for national elections and referendums, and South for European elections.